Open Access Dissertation

 The findings of this project indicate that specific facets of religious and spiritual belief systems do play direct and unique roles in predicting rehabilitation outcomes.
 Furthermore, the influence of religion and spirituality on rehabilitation outcomes is partly due to its indirect effects on social support and coping.
 Notably, a self-reported individual connection to a higher power was an extremely robust predictor of both subjective and objective outcome.

 Waldron-Perrine, Brigid, "The Influence Of Religion And Spirituality On Rehabilitation Outcomes Among Traumatic Brain Injury Survivors" (2010).
 Wayne State University Dissertations.
-Paper 64.
+64.